EvolSoft/LFNToSFN/README.md

 # LFNToSFN
 An useful resource for OS developers to convert input text to Short FileName and Long FileName.
-Use this code in your own Kernel FileSystem functions.
+It's made for the DOS but you can edit and use the code in your own Kernel FileSystem functions.

 You can run the example as DOS 16 bit COM file.